Skip to Main Content

 2. List out your debts and payments

-Create a list of all the debt accounts you plan to consolidate — include the amount you owe, the interest rate and the minimum monthly payment.
-Then, add all of them to know how big of a loan you’ll need to consolidate the balances.
+Create a list of all the debt accounts you plan to consolidate — including the amount you owe, the interest rate and the minimum monthly payment.
+Then, total the balances to determine how big of a loan you’ll need to consolidate your debt.

 After that, add up all of your minimum payment amounts to see how big a monthly payment on a debt consolidation loan you can afford.
 Once you have that down, use a loan calculator to see the terms and interest rates you’ll need to secure for the loan to serve its intended purpose.